seungbemi/ke_complex-rules/README.md

 ### IntelliJ CE

-The following bindings are only enabled in VSCode application.
+The following bindings are only enabled in IntelliJ CE application.
 | FROM | TO |
 | - | - |
 | b | Go Back (CMD + [) |